LIBERTY

 Do the above cases evidence all potential uses of Chapter 75

 punishments?
-Of course not Section 4071
+Of course not

-§4121 imposes a tax on coal mining, §4161 imposes a tax on sporting goods, but
+aviation fuel, §4121 imposes a tax on coal mining, §4161 imposes a tax on

-few specific exceptions.
-The criminal penalties of Chapter 75 for the above
+such offense---with a few specific exceptions.
+The criminal penalties of

-mentioned taxes may be seldom filed, but if there were no penalties, the
+Chapter 75 for the above mentioned taxes may be seldom filed, but if there

-manufacturers would surely cease paying the taxes.
+were no penalties, the manufacturers would surely cease paying the taxes.

 The legal duties of a tax are located in the chapters detailing